 Sarah McLoughlin, Senior Associate, B P Collins LLP, takes us on a journey that outlines some of the roadblocks and potholes waiting for the unsuspecting.

 Owning a business property is a doddle, right?
-After all it’s only bricks and mortar and that can only be an asset surely?
+After all, it’s only bricks and mortar and that can only be an asset surely?
 Yet, in the wrong hands, acquiring and owning a business property can be at best, a headache and at worst, an expensive nightmare.

 Most people think of buying a business property in the same way as buying a private home – we are preconditioned through our own experiences to correlate the two.
 But nothing could be further from the truth.
 Choosing where the office is going to be and negotiating the price might seem right at the time, but with the future in mind, you need to tread carefully.
 Businesses change quickly – especially in economic recovery phases – and being saddled with the wrong property at the wrong time, can often constrain business agility.
 Getting the key decisions right during the buying phase can make all the difference to flexibility in the medium to long term.

-Business growth aside, there are often many parties involved in the business ownership that can further muddy the waters.
+Business growth aside, there are often many parties involved in the business owners that can further muddy the waters.
 And standard agreements affecting landlords and tenants are usually tailored from a template agreement to save time, but this could well be the wrong starting point as the agreement is manipulated to fit today’s requirements, rather than starting from the position of documenting what has been agreed.

-Overcoming the desire to seal the deal quickly – maybe driven by a long drawn out property search – could mean the difference between a good investment and costly litigation in the long term.
+Overcoming the desire to seal the deal quickly – may be driven by a long drawn-out property search – could mean the difference between a good investment and costly litigation in the long term.